nudam00/BestSizeChecker/README.md

 StockX sometimes ends up blocked by PerimeterX, so the program will notify you when something is wrong and PerimeterX needs to be resolved.<br />

 ## Converters
-Converts sizes in US to EU sizes.
+Converts sizes from US to EU sizes.

 ## Input